top of page

 Known locally as Souk Kedim or Market Allal Al Qassimi, the Old Market has long served as the beating heart of commerce in El Jadida.
 Though its origins stretch back centuries, the market remains a bustling daily destination for locals and tourists alike.

 Arranged into sections for various goods, the Old Market’s crowded stalls overflow with offerings.
-In one area, the cries of fishmongers hawking the morning's catch from nearby ports fill the air, with mounds of sardines, sea bass, and red snapper on display.
-Nearby are stands brimming with colourful pyramids of fruits and vegetables brought in from surrounding farms.
-Further along, the aroma of cumin, cinnamon and turmeric leads visitors to stalls selling not only spices but also herbs, nuts and pulses.
+In one area, the cries of fishmongers hawking the morning's catch from the nearby port fills the air, with mounds of sardines, sea bass and red snapper on display.

 Explore El Jadida Port

 Rather unsurprising given the city’s proximity to the ocean, El Jadida boasts a lively port dotted with colourful wooden fishing boats.
 In the early morning, you might be able to spot fishermen hauling in their catch of the day before locals come to shop for the freshest seafood.
-The sound of seagulls calling overhead mixes with the chatter and shouts of people below - it has all the classic charm of a working Moroccan port.

 Green and red fishing boats grounded at El Jadida Port